-The authors would like to thank Rikki A. Sapolich-Krol, partner at K&L Gates, and Sarah Mysiewicz Gill, associate at Groom Law Group, for their helpful review and comments.
+The authors would like to thank Rikki A. Sapolich-Krol, Partner, K&L Gates, and Sarah Mysiewicz Gill, Associate, Groom Law Group, for their helpful review and comments.

-The findings and conclusions in this article are the responsibility of the authors and do not necessarily reflect positions or policies of K&L Gates, or any other organization.
-This article should not be construed as legal advice.
+The findings and conclusions in this report are the responsibility of the authors and do not necessarily reflect positions or policies of the Georgetown Center for Retirement Initiatives, K&L Gates, or any other organization.
+This report should not be construed as legal advice.